 Five ways to manage stress in the workplace

 There are often many different situations and experiences that can contribute to feelings of anxiety and stress.
 Work, in particular, is a common one, where there are multiple deadlines, stakeholders and issues to deal with it can often feel incredibly stressful.
-When it all gets on top of you, it can feel as though you're heading to burnout, but it is important not to worry.
-Firstly, you are not alone, and secondly, there are many ways to help combat the stress!
+When it all gets on top of you, it can feel as though you're heading to burnout.
+But, firstly, you are not alone, and secondly, there are many ways to help combat stress.

 The following five methods can help you take control and manage stress in everyday life:

 If you are experiencing feelings of anxiety or stress, then make sure that you let someone know.
 Having a supportive network at work where you can let colleagues know when things are getting a bit tough is essential.
 The phrase “a problem shared is a problem halved” may sound cliché but is useful in putting problems and issues that cause stress into perspective.